danevron/hours-report-app/README.md

 This application is hosted on Heroku.
 In order to be able to deploy you should complete steps 1-3 in this [quickstart](https://devcenter.heroku.com/articles/quickstart)

+Next, to link to the existing Heroku app:

+	git remote add heroku git@heroku.com:hours-report.git

+Now you should be able to deploy by running:

+	git push heroku master